pkibbey/pkibbey.github.io/src/content/blog/webassembly.md

 ---
+title: 'WebAssembly Guide'
-title: 'WebAssembly Guide: From Theory to Practice'
+subtitle: 'From Theory to Practice'
 description: >-
   A practical exploration of WebAssembly's capabilities, from performance benefits to real-world implementations in gaming, image processing, and data